jy2671/item-catalog/README.md

    option 1: download and unzip this file: [FSND-Virtual-Machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip)

    option 2: use Github to fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm.

    Either way, you will end up with a new directory containing the VM files.
 Change to this directory in your terminal with cd.
 Inside, you will find another directory called vagrant.
 Change directory to the vagrant directory.

 * Start the virtual machine

    From your terminal, inside the vagrant subdirectory, run the command `vagrant up`.
 This will cause Vagrant to download the Linux operating system and install it.

    `$ vagrant up`
-* Log in to newly installed Linux VM
+* Log into newly installed Linux VM

    When vagrant up is finished running, you will get your shell prompt back.
-At this point, you can run vagrant ssh to log in to your newly installed Linux VM!
+At this point, you can run vagrant ssh to log into your newly installed Linux VM!

   `$ vagrant ssh`
-* Inside the VM, change directory to `/vagrant` to navigate to the shared directory.
+* Inside the VM, change directory to `/vagrant/catalog` to navigate to the shared directory.
 * Setup the database:

     `python database_setup.py`